 The Proof is in the man (and the medical clinic).
 The professionals at Natural Bio Health can personally attest to the benefits of long term testosterone use.
 The author of this blog (me) is 67 years of age and has been taking testosterone for more than 14 years.
 My health is great, I exercise regularly and all of my blood tests are in the optimal range, in part due to taking bioidentical hormones including testosterone.
 My wife Sandy has also been taking testosterone for 14 years and is in great health (yes women benefit from testosterone also).
 We take no statin drugs, no diabetic drugs, no anti-depressants, no sleep medications, no hypertension drugs or any other such drugs.

-Dr. Joseph Feste, a physician with Natural Bio Health, is 78 years of age and has been taking testosterone for several years as has his wife.
+Dr. Joseph NBH, a provider with Natural Bio Health, is 78 years of age and has been taking testosterone for several years as has his wife.
 He is in great health and actively practices medicine 5 days a week and is often researching during the weekends.
-Dr. David Weiler, another physician for Natural Bio Health, is 66 and has been taking testosterone for years.
+Dr. David Weiler, another provider for Natural Bio Health, is 66 and has been taking testosterone for years.
 He too is in great health.
 We are all older than the men in the VA study.

 False reporting?
 Miscalculation?
 There is an old saying that “figures don’t lie but liars figure.”
 In this case, we have to wonder not about liars but how the calculations were made that came to the conclusion in the published study that: